Deyda/Documentation/README.md

 # Documentation by Carl Webster

 ## Docu-XD7_V2.ps1
-Creates an inventory of a Citrix XenDesktop 7.8+ Site using Microsoft PowerShell, Word,
+Creates an inventory of a Citrix XenDesktop 7.8 - 2003 Site (from 2006 version 3 must be used) using Microsoft PowerShell, Word,
 	plain text, or HTML.

 	This Script requires at least PowerShell version 3 but runs best in version 5.